gamesbook/pyprototypr/docs/development.rst

-- Extensive use of ``**kwargs**`` for the various shapes which means that a user could pass in a key+value setting that simply gets ignored without raising an error; this could be improved by creating numerous subclasses with a more extensive inheritance framework, but...
+- Extensive use of ``**kwargs**`` for the various shapes which means that a user could pass in a key+value setting that simply gets ignored without raising an error; this could be improved by creating numerous subclasses with a more extensive inheritance framework, but these soon start getting tricky to juggle...
-- Use of ``from pyprototypr import *`` for running scripts; you could force a user to import only what they need but that makes it really tedious for them;
-  if you are using it as part of another project, then of course you should follow the normal approach of only importing what you need!
+- Use of ``from pyprototypr import *`` for running scripts; you could force a user to import only what they need but that makes it really tedious for them, and much harder to do if you're not a programmer;  if you are using it as part of another project, then of course you should follow the normal approach of only importing exactly what you need!

 Documentation